timothyas/xesn/paper.md

 their behavior and performance is highly sensitive to a set of 5 scalar parameters.
-Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values, as is shown by
+Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values [@platt_systematic_2022].
-@platt_systematic_2022 with an extensive set of experimental results.
 Additionally, @platt_constraining_2023 and @smith_temporal_2023 showed that
-adding invariant metrics to the loss function, improved generalizability.
+adding invariant metrics to the loss function, like the leading Lyapunov exponent or the Kinetic Energy spectrum, improved generalizability.
-As a somewhat generic and efficient implementation of these metrics, `xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a more traditional mean squared error loss function.
+As a generic implementation of these metrics,
+`xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a more traditional mean squared error loss function.